The Toolkit

 Passive web threat scanner for analysing URLs for malicious behaviour.
 Entirely content-based — no reputation databases — so it detects zero-day campaigns, freshly registered phishing domains, and newly injected skimmers that reputation feeds haven't yet indexed.

-Vault1337 — Malware Analysis Platform
+Vault1337 — Malware Analysis Platform Private

 Upload by file or URL, or pull directly from VirusTotal or MalwareBazaar by SHA256 hash.
 Stored by hash — original filenames never written to disk.